tynany/junos_exporter/README.md

 Junos Exporter requires a configuration file in the below format:
 ```
 configs:
   default:                       # Name of the configuration
     timeout:                     # SSH Timeout in seconds.
 Optional.
     username:                    # SSH Username.
 Required.
     password:                    # SSH Password.
 Optional.
     ssh_key:                     # SSH Key.
 Optional.
     allowed_targets:             # List of targets that can be collected.
 Optional.
       -
     enabled_collectors:          # Which collectors to enable.
 Required.
       - bgp
       - interface
       - environment
       - power
     interface_description_keys:   # List of JSON keys in the interface description to include as labels in the 'interface_description' metric.
 Optional.
       -
     interface_metric_keys:        # List of JSON keys in the interface description to create static metrics from.
 Optional.
       -
+    bgp_peer_type_keys:           # List of keys from the JSON formatted BGP peer description of which the values will be used with the frr_bgp_peer_types_up metric.
+Optional.
+      -
 global:
   timeout:                       # SSH Timeout in seconds, globally configured.
 Optional.
   allowed_targets:               # List of targets that can be collected, globally configured.
 Optional.
     -
   interface_description_keys:    # List of JSON keys in the interface description to include as labels in the 'interface_description' metric, globally configured.
 Optional.
       -
   interface_metric_keys:         # List of JSON keys in the interface description to create static metrics from, globally configured.
+Optional.
+    -
+  bgp_peer_type_keys:            # List of keys from the JSON formatted BGP peer description of which the values will be used with the frr_bgp_peer_types_up metric.
 Optional.
     -
 ```
 ### Example
 ```